utf-4096/enet6/README.md

 Yes!
 You can connect to a regular enet server using a enet host created with the ENET_ADDRESS_TYPE_IPV4 address type (or ENET_ADDRESS_TYPE_ANY by using a IPv4-mapped IPv6).
 Regular enet clients can also connect to a enet6 host, if it was created using a ENET_ADDRESS_TYPE_ANY address type.

+However, enet6 is not compatible with regular enet once encryption is enabled, for obvious reasons.

 ### But why?

 ENet received **four** pull requests to add IPv6 support between 2013 and 2019, and no one has ever been accepted or dismissed by ENet author which seems to just ignore the problem and keep ENet as a growing old library with no support for IPv6.